louwrentius/fio-plot/bench_fio/README.md

 The --target should be the RBD image to benchmark
 The --ceph-pool parameter should specify the pool

+### Benchmarking a device with --size option
+By default, bench_fio uses a --runtime of 60 seconds unless --entire-device is specified.
+If you use the --size option with --type device, you must specify --runtime 0 if you want the --size parameter to be honoured.
+You can also specify a large --runtime value as an upper bound to to the benchmark duration.

 ### Requirements

 Bench_fio requires Python3.
 The 'numpy' python module is required.